christophenne/trello2planka/README.md

 Import your Trello JSON Export to your self-hosted [planka](https://github.com/plankanban/planka).

 Note that this merely serves as a proof of concept / playground.
 Most of this has already been adapted and integrated directly to planka, where you can use the import feature directly in the web application.
+The only thing that is not available in the web application right now, is the import of the Trello attachments.

-## Usage for now
+## Usage

 * Install dependencies with `npm install`.
 * Copy [sample-config.json](sample-config.json) to `config.json` and replace the sample values with your individual ones.